citynetwork/docs/docs/howto/object-storage/s3/expiry.md

+---
+description: >
+  You can set a bucket’s lifecycle configuration such that it automatically deletes objects after a certain number of days.
+---

 # Object expiry

 > Object expiry requires that you configure your environment with
 > [working S3-compatible credentials](credentials.md).

-You can set a bucket's lifecycle configuration such that it automatically deletes objects after a certain number of days.
+{{page.meta.description}}

 ## Enabling object expiry